Monodromy of stratified braid groups, II: Logarithmic derivatives and translation surface structures on the Riemann sphere

 Integration of $df/f$ endows $\CP^1$ (punctured at the roots of $f$ and $\infty$) with the structure of an infinite-area {\em translation surface} (for more on the basics of translation surfaces and their moduli spaces, see \cite[Section 3]{stratbraid1} or e.g. \cite{wright}).
 Let $\Omega_\kappa$ denote the moduli space of translation surfaces associated to $df/f$ for $f \in \Poly_n(\C)[\kappa]$ considered, as usual, up to cut-paste equivalence.
 As shown in \cite[Theorem 1.5]{stratbraid1}, $\Omega_\kappa$ is a complex orbifold of dimension $p-1$.
-It can be realized as the orbit space for the action of the affine group $\Aff = \C \rtimes \C^*$ on $\Poly_n(\C)[\kappa]$ by precomposition (i.e. applying an affine transformation to the domain).
+We notate elements of $\Omega_\kappa$ as pairs $(T,\omega)$, where $T$ is a Riemann surface homeomorphic to an $n+1$-punctured sphere, and $\omega$ is a meromorphic differentials with the appropriate profile of poles, residues, and zeroes.